bartificer/programming-by-stealth/docs/pbs48.md

 ### Part 3 — Create an `EggLayer` Class and Re-factor `Duck` & `Chicken` to Inherit from it

-Again, this is very straight forward:
+Again, this is very straightforward:

 ```javascript
 class EggLayer extends Animal{